-A Gemini Moon opposite a Sagittarius Sun is a highly chaotic and stimulating energy.
+A Sagittarius Moon opposite a Gemini Sun is a highly chaotic and stimulating energy.

 Keep divinely aligned with the following Full Moon practice.